 Adjustment of status is the process of applying for lawful permanent resident (LPR) status when you are in the U.S. already.
-In literal terms, it is an application procedure.
-(People who are still living in other countries while they complete the U.S. immigration procedures usually use a different procedure, called “consular processing.”)
+People who are still living in other countries while they complete the U.S. immigration procedures usually use a different procedure, called “consular processing.”

 For each of these requirements, special rules and exceptions apply.
 For example, the requirement that the undocumented immigrant not have violated immigration status does not apply if the only violation was “unauthorized employment” and the immigrant is married to a U.S. citizen who filed the visa petition.
 For information about other special rules and exceptions when applying for adjustment of status, consult an attorney.